GDG-PVD/neurohub/QUICK_START.md

 ./setup.sh

 # Edit .env.local with your API keys
-vi .env.local  # or use your preferred editor
+nano .env.local  # or use your preferred editor
 ```

 💡 **Using UV?** The setup script automatically detects and uses UV if installed.
 UV is much faster than pip for dependency resolution and installation.